PavleProd/Clothing-Store-API/README.md

 Web-Server was implemented using pure GO.
 Only external library is a driver for PostgreSQL mentioned below.
 Some of the implemented functionalities:

-- Converter from HTTP request to any data model, including request validator
+- Converter from HTTP request to any data model, including HTTP request validator
 - Automatic SQL query builder from data model

 ## External Libraries